playframework/playframework/documentation/manual/scalaGuide/main/validation/ScalaValidationRuleCombinators.md

 ### Validation

-So var we've managed to lookup for a `JsValue` and transform that `JsValue` into an `Int`.
+So far we've managed to lookup for a `JsValue` and transform that `JsValue` into an `Int`.
 Problem is: not every `Int` is a valid age.
 An age should always be a positive `Int`.

 ```scala
 val js = Json.parse("""{